oddpollution/Markowitz/README.md

 ### Example

-Using the maximized protfolio example attached to this git, the following happens.
+Using the maximized portfolio example attached to this git, the following happens.

 * Return: